11 Best Plants For Florida | Beyond Heat: Florida’s Survivors

 Sunlight Exposure

 Florida’s sun is more intense than in northern states.
 Morning sun with afternoon shade is ideal for many flowering plants.
 Caladiums and New Guinea Impatiens require partial shade to avoid leaf scorch.
-Lantana, Dipladenia, and Encore Azaleas can handle full sun but still benefit from some afternoon protection during the hottest months.
+Firebush, Dipladenia, and Encore Azaleas can handle full sun but still benefit from some afternoon protection during the hottest months.

 Soil Type and pH